 Despite not being as significant to me, I always mention the importance of good box art.
 So many great games fade into obscurity because not enough effort and thought were placed into creating box art that will intrigue a potential buyer.
 Everdell features a beautiful illustration that will draw you to pick it up and take a closer look.

 The tree, coins, and other tokens are made out of thick punch-out cardboard.
-The Ever Tree is surprisingly sturdy when assembled and doesn’t rattle or fall apart even when shook hard.
+The Ever Tree is surprisingly sturdy when assembled and doesn’t rattle or fall apart even when shaken hard.

 Components leave a great first impression, but after some time you’ll notice that they favor theme over practicality.
 We’ll explore this issue in more detail in the pros & cons section, but as far as component quality goes, Everdell is a brilliantly built game!